namnamir/threat-hunting/training/git-cheatsheet.md

 git diff
 git diff <file_name>

+### Show only the list of the modified files
+git diff --name-only

 ### Show the difference of what is changed but not yet commited
 git diff --staged